Earth, Water and Environmental Sciences

 Professional integration

-As the STEE program is a general program, the aim of which is to pursue a Master's degree, it does not, a priori, direct students towards opportunities in L3.
-The natural openings are at Master's level (bac+5) or doctorate (bac+8).
-At the Master's level, the natural openings are at the executive/engineer level in large companies, research departments, local authorities associated with the management of water resources and pollution, natural risks, mineral and petroleum resources.
+As the STEE course is a general one, with the aim of pursuing a Master's degree, it does not, a priori, direct students towards L3 openings.
+Natural job prospects are at Master's level (bac+5) or doctorate level (bac+8).
+At Master's level, natural outlets are at executive/engineer level in large companies, consultancies and local authorities involved in the management of water resources and pollution, natural hazards, mineral and petroleum resources.

 Read more